Thank you for your interest in the CaroMont Health Foundation Grants Program.

 Medications for Heart Patients

-In partnership with The Heart Society of Gaston County, medications are
+In collaboration with The Heart Society of Gaston County, medications

-provided to heart patients who are unable to afford them.
-The Heart Society
+are provided to heart patients who are unable to afford them.
+They are

 Health Education for School Age Children